Digi-Battle

 Digi-Battle, also known as Digimon and Digital Monster Card Game / Hyper Colosseum in some markets, is an out-of-print collectible card game (CCG) by Upper Deck and Bandai.

-It was initially released in February 2000 as fixed 62-card starter decks, they changed the card design at the end of 2000 but because Upper deck already printed a French version of the booster 3 series in the traditional style, they still went ahead and released it, Bandai went on to release four 30-card "Street Decks in the new design".
-Six additional expansions were released called Series 1 through 6.
-Upper Deck's contract with Bandai expired after the release of Series 2, when Bandai began producing it.
+It was initially released in February 2000 as fixed 62-card starter decks though by the end of 2000 they changed the card design.
+However, because Upper deck already printed a French version of the booster 3 series in the traditional style, they still went ahead and released it.
+Bandai went on to release four 30-card "Street Decks in the new design" with 30-card decks being a way to play the game.

+Six expansions were released called Series 1 through 6 (series 1, series 2, series 3, etc. to series 6).
+Upper Deck's contract with Bandai expired after the release of Series 2 and Bandai started producing it themselves.
+The game ended in 2001 with a transition to Bandai's next CCG iteration called Digimon D-Tector that was mostly released in stores like Walgreens.

 Digi-Battle released a series of promos through Taco Bell as well as other venues like movie theaters, video game and television promotions.
-The game ended in 2001 with a transition to Bandai's next CCG iteration called Digimon D-Tector that was mostly released in stores like Walgreens.
+Taco Bell collaborations happened during Digimon: The Movie promotions, the summer before the film's release via a summer partnership with the franchise from July 13, 2000, to September 9, 2000.
+Participating restaurants offered toys and other collectibles with purchase of their kids' meals.